-Small stone-built chapel built on the site of an ancient chapel, close to a Holy Well.
-The church is very conservative for its date, but is well-built design in the Arts and Crafts manner which sits harmoniously in its rural setting.
+A small stone-built chapel built on the site of an ancient chapel, close to a Holy Well.
+The design is conservative for its date, well-built in the Arts and Crafts manner and sitting harmoniously in its rural setting.

 The simple interior has an oak parquet floor, plain plastered walls and a wagon roof in the West Country manner.
 The oak benches and the wrought-iron altar rail, incorporating a floral design (reused ironwork) are contemporary with the church.